D4dx-backend/ward-management/ward-management-system/PROJECT_SUMMARY.md

 ## Key Features

 1. **User Management**
-   - Three user roles: State Admin, Coordinator, and Ward Admin
+   - Three user roles: State Admin, Coordinator, and Ward Incharge
    - State Admin can create and manage all users
-   - Coordinators can manage ward admins in their district
+   - Coordinators can manage Ward Incharges in their district

 2. **Ward Management**
    - Coordinators can create and manage wards in their district
-   - Wards can be assigned to Ward Admins
+   - Wards can be assigned to Ward Incharges

 3. **Dynamic Form Creation**
    - State Admin can create custom forms for weekly reports